-PHA's quality control sample.
+- PHA's quality control sample.
 An annual sample of files or records drawn in an unbiased manner and reviewed by a PHA supervisor (or by another qualified person other than the person who performed the original work) to determine if the work documented in the files or records conforms to program requirements.
-For minimum sample size see CFR 985.3.

-Participant (participant family).
+For minimum sample size see CFR 985.3. - Participant (participant family).
 A family that has been admitted to the PHA program and is currently assisted in the program.
-The family becomes a participant on the effective date of the first HAP contract executed by the PHA for the family (first day of initial lease term).

-- Payment standard.
-The maximum monthly assistance payment for a family assisted in the voucher program (before deducting the total tenant payment by the family). - Persons With Disabilities.
-A person who has a disability as defined in 42 U.S.C.
-423 or a developmental disability as defined in 42 U.S.C.
-6001.
-Also includes a person who is determined, under HUD regulations, to have a physical or mental impairment that is expected to be of long-continued and indefinite duration, substantially impedes the ability to live independently, and is of such a nature that the ability to live independently could be improved by more suitable housing conditions.
-For purposes of reasonable accommodation and program accessibility for persons with disabilities, means and "individual with handicaps" as defined in 24 CFR 8.3.
-Definition does not exclude persons who have AIDS or conditions arising from AIDS, but does not include a person whose disability is based solely on drug or alcohol dependence (for low-income housing eligibility purposes).
-See "Individual with handicaps" - Portability.
-Renting a dwelling unit with Section 8 housing choice voucher outside the iurisdiction of the initial PHA. - Premises.
-The building or complex in which the dwelling unit is located, including common areas and grounds. - Private space.
-In shared housing: The portion of a contract unit that is for the exclusive use of an assisted family. - Processing entity.
+The family becomes a participant on the effective date of the first HAP contract executed by the PHA for the family (first day of initial lease term). - Payment standard.
+The maximum monthly assistance payment for a family assisted in the voucher program (before deducting the total tenant payment by the family). - Person with disabilities.
+For the purposes of program eligibility.
+A person who has a disability as defined under the Social Security Act or Developmental Disabilities Care Act, or a person who has a physical or mental impairment expected to be of long and indefinite duration and whose ability to live independently is substantially impeded by that impairment but could be improved by more suitable housing conditions.
+This includes persons with AIDS or conditions arising from AIDS but excludes persons whose disability is based solely on drug or alcohol dependence.
+For the purposes of reasonable accommodation.
+A person with a physical or mental impairment that substantially limits one or more major life activities, a person regarded as having such an impairment, or a person with a record of such an impairment. - Portability.
+Renting a dwelling unit with a Section 8 housing choice voucher outside the jurisdiction of the initial PHA. - Premises.
+The building or complex in which the dwelling unit is located, including common areas and grounds. - Previously unemployed.
+With regard to the earned income disallowance, a person with disabilities who has earned, in the 12 months previous to employment, no more than would be received for 10 hours of work per week for 50 weeks at the established minimum wage. - Private space.
+In shared housing, the portion of a contract unit that is for the exclusive use of an assisted family. - Processing entity.
 The person or entity that, under any of the programs covered, is responsible for making eligibility and related determinations and any income reexamination.
-In the Section 8 program, the "processing entity" is the "responsible entity." - Project owner.
-The person or entity that owns the housing project containing the assisted dwelling unit. - Public Assistance.
-Welfare or other payments to families or individuals, based on need, which are made under programs funded, separately or jointly, by Federal, state, or local governments. - Public Housing Agency (PHA).
-Any State, county, municipality, or other governmental entity or public body, or agency or instrumentality of these entities, that is authorized to engage or assist in the development or operation of low-income housing under the 1937 Act. - Reasonable rent.
-A rent to owner that is not more than rent charged: (1) For comparable units in the private unassisted market; and (2) For comparable unassisted units in the premises. - Receiving PHA.
-In portability: A PHA that receives a family selected for participation in the tenant-based program of another PHA.
-The receiving PHA issues a voucher and provides program assistance to the family. - Recertification.
-Sometimes called reexamination.
-The process of securing documentation of total family income used to determine the rent the tenant will pay for the next 12 months if there are no additional changes to be reported. - Remaining Member of Tenant Family.
-Person left in assisted housing who may or may not normally qualify for assistance on own circumstances (i.e., an elderly spouse dies, leaving widow age 47 who is not disabled).
+In the HCV program, the "processing entity" is the "responsible entity." - Project owner.
+The person or entity that owns the housing project containing the assisted dwelling unit. - Public assistance.
+Welfare or other payments to families or individuals, based on need, which are made under programs funded, separately or jointly, by federal, state, or local governments. - Public housing agency (PHA).
+Any state, county, municipality, or other governmental entity or public body, or agency or instrumentality of these entities, that is authorized to engage or assist in the development or operation of low-income housing under the 1937 Act.